-Pull out all spark plugs, pulling only on the plugs, not on the wires.
-It is possible to use special pliers to pull (e.g. HAZET 1849).
-In this case, the plug must be held only by the metal sleeve.
+Pull out all spark plug plugs, pulling only by the plugs, not by the wires.
+You can use special pliers for pulling out (eg HAZET 1849).
+In this case, the plug should be held only by the metal sleeve.

-If possible, blow candle niches with compressed air.
+If possible, blow out the spark plug niches with compressed air.

-Unscrew the spark plugs with a special spark plug wrench and check the appearance of the spark plugs.
-Based on experience, conclusions can be drawn from this about the operating conditions of the engine.
+Remove the spark plugs with a special spark plug wrench and check the appearance of the spark plugs.
+Based on experience, you can draw conclusions about the operating conditions of the engine.

-- Medium gray - the correct adjustment of the carburetor and the correct operation of the candles.
+- Medium gray - correct carburetor adjustment and correct spark plug operation.

 - Black - enriched mixture.